csci-1301/csci-1301.github.io/lectures/020_first_program/readme.md

         - Without this, you couldn't write a sentence with quotation marks in a `Console.WriteLine`, because the C# compiler would assume the quotation marks meant the string was ending

-        - This program won't compile because `in quotes` is not valid C# code, and the compiler thinks it is not part of the string:
+        - This program will not compile because `in quotes` is not valid C# code, and the compiler thinks it is not part of the string:

             ```
             class Welcome